China bars U.S. evangelical in response to sanctioning of Chinese official

 China rejects the claim and says it is countering extremism in Xinjiang.

-USCIRF did not immediately reply to an emailed request for comment outside business hours.
-Moore, a member of the clergy described on his company website as an evangelical leader, did not immediately respond to a request for comment.
+Moore, a member of the clergy described on his company website as an evangelical leader, tweeted that it was "an honor to be sanctioned by the Chinese Communist Party".

+"We will not hand our world to the CCP to victimize the innocent as they please," he said.

 Blinken announced earlier in May that he was imposing a visa ban on a former Chinese official, Yu Hui, and his family for Yu's involvement in arbitrary detentions of followers of the Falun Gong spiritual movement.